MicrosoftDocs/CommunityToolkit/docs/maui/converters/double-to-int-converter.md

 ---
-title: .NET MAUI DoubleToIntConverter
+title: DoubleToIntConverter - .NET MAUI Community Toolkit
 author: bijington
-description: "The DoubleToIntConverter is a converter that allows users to convert an incoming `double` value to an `int` and vice-versa." ms.date: 03/09/2022
+description: "The DoubleToIntConverter is a converter that allows users to convert an incoming double value to an int and vice-versa." ms.date: 03/09/2022
 ---